-The number of people Trakm8 employs has reduced further during FY-2022 with reductions across the business.
-In total our staff numbers have reduced by 5% over the year.
+The number of people Trakm8 employs has reduced further during FY-2023 with reductions across the business.
+In total, our staff numbers have reduced by 24% over the year.

-Trakm8 has a great team and I would like to thank everyone for their hard work, dedication and contribution to the ongoing success of the business.
+Trakm8 has an exceptionally talented team and I would like to thank everyone for their hard work, dedication and contribution to the ongoing success of the business.